blaze/blaze/docs/source/rosetta.rst

 |                 |    df.amount.dtype                                              |    df.amount.dshape                               |
 +-----------------+-----------------------------------------------------------------+---------------------------------------------------+

 Blaze can simplify and make more readable some common IO tasks that one would want to do with pandas.
-These examples make use of the `into <https://github.com/ContinuumIO/into>`_ library.
+These examples make use of the `odo <https://github.com/ContinuumIO/odo>`_ library.
 In many cases, blaze will able to handle datasets that can't fit into main memory, which is something that can't be easily done with pandas.

 .. code-block:: python

-   from into import into
+   from odo import odo

 +-----------------+-----------------------------------------------------------------+---------------------------------------------------+
 | Operation       | Pandas                                                          | Blaze                                             |